-Two identical standard domestic solar hot water systems were fabricated each of which consisted of a solar collector plate of 2 m area, an insulated storage tank of 200 liters capacity, insulated pipes connecting collector, tank and pump, and necessary instrumentation (Table 1).
-A 180 W centrifugal pump was used for FCS mode.
-With parallel piping and valve arrangements, the system was set in FCS mode.
-CO2 gas was filled in the collector panel at 1 atmospheric pressure as and when required.
+Two identical standard domestic solar hot water systems were fabricated each of which consisted of a solar collector plate of 2 m area, an insulated storage tank of 200 liters capacity, insulated pipes connecting collector, tank and necessary instrumentation (Table 1).
+With parallel piping and valve arrangements, the system was set in NCS mode. $CO_2$ gas was filled in the collector panel at 1 atmospheric pressure as and when required.
 Experiments were conducted in both the systems simultaneously to make better comparison between the two systems operated in different modes.

 Platinum RTDs were used for measuring temperatures at inlet and outlet of collector and at three levels in storage tank (1/3, 1/2 and 2/3 of tank height).
-The water flow rate and solar radiation (both global and diffuse) were measured using turbine type flow meter and calibrated PV type meter, respectively, with an estimated maximum error on instantaneous collector efficiency of $\pm$ 8.1%.
+Dye injection technique was used for measuring the circulation rate of water.
+Solar radiation (both global and diffuse) were measured using calibrated PV type meter with an estimated maximum error on instantaneous collector efficiency of $\pm$ 8.1%.